firecat53/dockerfiles/check_mk/README.md

 ## Build

 1. Ensure the correct version from the [downloads page][2] is noted in the Dockerfile.
-If your site requires Check-MK to run with tmpfs, remove the line in start.sh that disables it, then run the container with either `--priviliged` or `--cap-add SYS_ADMIN`.
+As of version 1.5.0, Check-MK requires a tmpfs so the container must be run with either `--privileged` or `--cap-add SYS_ADMIN`.

 1. Build from Dockerfile: